 The Student Support Team also meets quarterly with the parents of students who have an Academic Support Plan to discuss their child’s progress.

 High achieving students in grades 1-5 can be invited to be a part of our ChOICE (Challenge, Organize, Imagine, Create, Enrich) program based on certain criteria.
 The goal of this program is to provide enrichment for these students through higher-order and critical thinking activities and robust challenges.
 The ChOICE selection process takes place each year.
 Students in this program are expected to be role models of behavior in their classrooms.

 Testing, Recognitions, and Achievements

-Students in grades 2-8 participate annually in the nationally-recognized Iowa Tests of Basic Skills (ITBS).
+Students in grades 2-8 participate annually in the nationally-recognized Terranova test.
 The PSAT is offered to 8th grade students.
 In the 7th and 8th grades, students are recommended for the Johns Hopkins University Center for Talented Youth (CTY) Program, and qualified students in 7th grade are also recommended for the Duke Talent Identification Program (TIP).
-Eligible students in grades 7-8 may apply to be a part of the National Junior Honor Society (NJHS) or National Elementary Honor Society (NEHS) for students in grades 5 and 6.
+Eligible students in grades 5 and 6 may apply to be a part of the National Elementary Honor Society (NEHS) or the National Junior Honor Society (NJHS) for students in grades 7-8.

 During the month of January, eighth graders and their parents will be invited to attend a conference to review their standardized testing scores and discuss recommendations for high school class placements.
 These conferences provide parents with all the information they need to present to high schools during the registration process.